kontex-neuro/User_manual/docs/xdaq_aio.md

 <br><br><br>

 <p class="hanging-indent-IMP">
-    &#9888; <strong>IMPORTANT:</strong> A USB-C data cable cannot substitute for the supplied Thunderbolt cable when connecting to the PC.
+    &#9888; <strong>IMPORTANT :</strong> A USB-C data cable cannot substitute for the supplied Thunderbolt cable when connecting to the PC.
 </p>

 <p class="hanging-indent-NOTE">
-  <strong>NOTE:</strong> The XDAQ™ is compatible with Thunderbolt cables up to 3 meters in length.
+  <strong>PRO TIP :</strong> The XDAQ™ is compatible with Thunderbolt cables up to 3 meters in length.
 If stock Thunderbolt cable will not be used, be sure to select an Intel/Apple-certified cable (identified by a lightning bolt symbol) that complies with Thunderbolt 3 or higher specification.
 </p>

 <br><br><br><br><br><br>